ageev/SmartHome/adguard/README.md

 - opensource & community driven

 # Step 1.
 Installation

+I use Synology NAS DS218+ with 16Gb of memory to run almost everything at my home.
+Adguard is one of many docker containers I have.

+So here are the installation steps for Docker on Synology NAS:
-- copy the docker compose content to your docker compose (e.g. to /volume1/docker/docker-compose.yml)
+- adjust and copy the docker compose content to your docker compose (e.g. to /volume1/docker/docker-compose.yml)
 - SSH to NAS
 - "cd /volume1/docker"
 - "sudo docker-compose up -d"